Seoane's viper or Pyrenean viper

 Vipère de Séoane

-Seoane's viper is only to be found in the north of the Iberian Peninsula, (Spain and Portugal), and in the extreme southwest of France near the border with Spain.
+the Seoane's viper is only to be found in the north of the Iberian Peninsula, (Spain and Portugal), and in the extreme southwest of France near the northern border with Spain.

 It is the only viper present in its Iberian distribution with the exception of the South west of France where it can overlap with the Asp viper.